Best Paint Brushes, Ladders, Rollers and More

 Prepare the Surfaces of your Walls and Details

 Another key to completing a home painting project professionally is to prepare the surfaces.
 Unfortunately, for those who may be limited in time and resources, this is a part of the job that can be completely neglected.
 Therefore, it is important to note that if the surfaces are not prepared in advance it will show immediately since people can view all kinds of little imperfections that lie underneath the paint.
-This means, before opening up a can of paint and applying it to any wall on the inside or outside of your home, you will need to find and then fix any cracks and dents.
+This means, before opening up a can of paint and applying it to any wall on the inside or outside of your home, you will need to find and then fix any cracks and dents, with a good quality putty knife and scraper.
 Since each job will vary greatly in imperfections found, it’s better to allot more time to complete this part of a painting project than to do a rush job that makes it look very sloppy when it is completed.

 Wall Patching Tricks – Putty and Sanding